JoinedSenses/Tips-For-Becoming-A-Lousy-Developer/README.md

 - Don't spend time researching or testing before asking questions.
 - Don't even think about reading your error logs.
+- If you get the urge to read errors, don't.
+Just copy-paste half of it and ask others for help.
 - Ignore documentation and instructions.
 - Try posting your message in multiple, unrelated discord channels for better visibility.
 - Make sure to tag `@everyone` or admins to ensure qualified people see your message.